-The groundmass of UNZ-12 contains a scaly-textured silicaquartz polymorph that appears to have filled vesicles.
-Common silicaquartz polymorphs seen at Mt.
+The groundmass of UNZ-12 contains a scaly-textured quartz polymorph that appears to have filled vesicles.
+Common quartz polymorphs seen at Mt.
 Unzen, and other domes across the world (e.g. Mt.
 St. Helens; Voight et al. 1981), are cristobalite precipitates, formed from hydrothermal activity (Nakada and Motomura, 1999; Voight et al., 1981, 2009; Yilmaz et al., in review).
-This silica deposit has filled a considerable amount (~ 50 vol.%) of the vesicles in UNZ-12, reducing its porosity (Fig. 3c).
-Although the polymorph is a sign of alteration, in the highest magnification BSE image, some glass appears to have remained vitreous between quartz_silica_polymorph areas.
-Similarly, iIn UNZ-11, neither the phenocrysts nor the groundmass show evidence of alteration (Fig. 3b,c).
+This silica deposit has filled a considerable amount (~ 50 %) of the vesicles in UNZ-12, reducing its porosity (Fig. 3c).
+Although the polymorph is a sign of alteration, in the highest magnification BSE image, some glass appears to have remained vitreous between quartz polymorph areas.
+Similarly, in UNZ-11, neither the phenocrysts nor the groundmass show evidence of alteration (Fig. 3b,c).

 In UNZ-12 the phenocrysts are visually more abundant (> 20 vol.%) than in the other specimens (Fig. 3).
-Nakada and Motomura (1999a) observed that groundmass crystallinity increased from (33 to 50 vol.%) with decreasing effusion rate, as was the case towards the end of the eruption (Nakada et al., 1995b), consistent with ~ 55 vol.% groundmass crystallinity in the 1994_95 spine (Wallace et al. in review).
+Nakada and Motomura (1999a) observed that groundmass crystallinity increased from (33 to 50 vol.%) with decreasing effusion rate, as was the case towards the end of the eruption (Nakada et al., 1995b), consistent with $\sim 55 \%$ groundmass crystallinity in the 1994-95 spine (Wallace et al. in review).
 These observations are also consistent with the crystal fractions measured in UNZ-12, collected from the near-vent area.

-3.21.4 The influence of thermal stressing
+3.2.4 The influence of thermal stressing

-The skeletal volume, mass and dimensions of each core were measured before and after thermal stressing in order to assess changes in porosity that may accompany microstructural adjustment in the process.
+355 The skeletal volume, mass and dimensions of each core were measured before and after thermal stressing in order to assess changes in porosity that may accompany microstructural adjustment in the process.
 Results showed that over the 12 cores subjected to thermal stressing, the change in connected porosity was less than 0.001, which is within the resolution of the method.
-Thus, it may be said that thermal stressing did not markedly create pores or connect isolated vesicles reate significantly more pores nor connect isolated vesicles.
-It did however cause a slight decrease in the values of Young's Modulus.
+Thus, it may be said that thermal stressing did not create significantly more pores nor connect isolated vesicles.